Sven-Göran Eriksson: Leicester City

 Eriksson was appointed manager of Leicester City on 3 October 2010, as the Foxes sat in the relegation zone of the Championship.
 His first league game in charge resulted in a 1–1 draw against Hull City, managed by Nigel Pearson who had managed Leicester for the previous two seasons.
 This was quickly followed by Leicester's first victory under Eriksson, beating Leeds United 2–1 at Elland Road.

 In December 2010, Eriksson denied that he had been in talks for becoming the new manager for Blackburn Rovers, following the exit of Sam Allardyce, stating he was happy managing Leicester.

 Boosted by the loan signings of players such as Kyle Naughton and later Yakubu, results steadily improved under Eriksson as Leicester gradually began to climb the table, until a good run of form in the new year saw Leicester win seven of their first eight league games of 2011, and also take Premier League title challengers and eventual cup winners Manchester City to a replay in the FA Cup.

 On 18 February 2011, after an injury time winner from Martyn Waghorn at home to Bristol City, Leicester had climbed to seventh in the table, and just one point off a play-off place.
 Leicester's form, however, began to stutter as they won just two out of their following eleven games.
 The Foxes ended up finishing the season in 10th position.

-Eriksson spent big in a bid for promotion in the summer of 2011, including multimillion-pound transfer fees on Matt Mills and Jermaine Beckford. making them pre season promotion favourites.
-After thirteen league matches, however, Eriksson left the club by mutual consent on 25 October 2011, with the Foxes sitting in the thirteenth position in the league, two points from a relegation play-off position.
+Eriksson spent big in a bid for promotion in the summer of 2011, including multimillion-pound transfer fees on Matt Mills and Jermaine Beckford. making them pre-season promotion favourites.
+After thirteen league matches, however, Eriksson left the club by mutual consent on 25 October 2011, with the Foxes 13th in the league, two points from a play-off position.

 Three players who were signed by Eriksson – Kasper Schmeichel, David Nugent and Paul Konchesky – were part of the Leicester team that won the 2013–14 Championship and survived relegation from the 2014–15 Premier League under Nigel Pearson.
 Nugent credited Eriksson for his improved form at the club.
 Of the three, Schmeichel was a key member of the first team that won the 2015–16 Premier League.